james-gibson/james-gibson/README.md

   - Combining HTTP status code 402 with 418 to create a intra-microservice based payment system middleware themed around cups of tea as units of measure

 ## Things James has done:

+-
+- Designed and led multiple technical code migrations with zero unscheduled hours of developer downtime
+- Stabilized core website delivery pipelines for multiple FortuneX companies
+  - I've battled with google bot and k8s, both in winning and losing
+  - Unrecursed 1.3m npm modules while maintaining production shipping ability
+  - Generalized statement: 7 minutes to build, lint, and test.
+7 minutes to ship
+    - Its not always possible but the intention adds up to hundreds of saved developer hours
+- Supported active design system impimentation and automation
+  - Created scripts that calculated if downstream repos were falling out of design compliance (mandated by a11y legal requirements)
 - Inherited eleven mongodb instances and developed solution to collapse them into a single database instance / api
   - The system used the OpLog for its Meteor.js integration, due to the number of active clients they had scaled it horizontally first
   -